adafruit/Adafruit_CircuitPython_HTTPServer/docs/examples.rst

 .. literalinclude:: ../examples/httpserver_start_and_poll.py
     :caption: examples/httpserver_start_and_poll.py
-    :emphasize-lines: 26-39
+    :emphasize-lines: 25,34
     :linenos:

 Server with MDNS
 ----------------

 It is possible to use the MDNS protocol to make the server accessible via a hostname in addition to an IP address.
+It is worth noting that it takes a bit longer to get the response from the server when accessing it via the hostname.

 In this example, the server is accessible via ``http://custom-mdns-hostname/`` and ``http://custom-mdns-hostname.local/``.